Jinxin-Xiong/TCP-Server-Clients-Socket-Application/README.md

 ## Demonstration

 * Tips: Since there is only one desktop in working place, I just run one server terminal and six client terminals in the same computer (local network).
-The demostration is as below:
+But generally, this program can support much more than six clients

 * In future, it would be necessary to test this program in the real server-multi client scenario: